zshamrock/blog/resources/templates/md/posts/2015-08-23-skynet-in-go-and-clojure.md

 ### Puzzle

 The puzzle I will talk about is the following one [Skynet](https://www.codingame.com/ide/1838509919700ece68cf28e8c639f9d8b7fa87b).
-I got a permission from Codingame team to publish the solutions online.
+I got a permission from the Codingame team to publish the solution of this puzzle online.
 Although the main idea is to focus on the languages rather than algorithm.
 Below there are annotated solution in Go and annotated solution in Clojure.
 Worth to mention that I've solved the problem with Go first, and then with Clojure later, so it is reflected in the annotations for each of the solution.

 ### Algorithm in plain English